8x Maastricht squares with terraces

 Gelateria Luna Rossa

 Luna Rossa Gelateria has a branch in Wyck and in the Stokstraat Quarter.
-Here you can enjoy artisanally prepared gelato in a variety of delicious flavours.
+Enjoy traditionally prepared gelato in a variety of delicious flavours.
 More info on Gelateria Luna Rossa

 Sint Amorsplein square